locphan87/highlights-to-markdown/README.md

 # MyClippings to Markdown

 Node app to parses the kindle file that stores all the highlights you do in the books you read (My Clippings.txt) and creates a Markdown file per book grouping the quotes.
 It is intended to be used with Jekyll.
+It links to the book cover image too.
 [Example of the output](https://juan.pallares.me/books/)

 The quotes are ordered by date descending.
 The books have the date of the most recent quote assigned.